kleosdc/mt-port-scanner/README.md

 ```python
 python imscan.py
 ```
-Just run the script and follow the instructions.
+* Copy the desired IP Address for scan before running the script.
+* The script has a simple IP checker that validates the IP Address provided.

+* The script works in the following way:
+ Once ran it gets the text of your clipboard because it is assuming that you already copied the desired IP Address for the scannable machine.
+ If the clipboard contains an IP Address it will display the address and ask the user whether they want to check the IP Address or continue to scan.
+ It defaults to 'No Change' for faster experience.
  As it is my first script for now it scans only the following range of ports 1-1024.